mrvladus/Errands/README.md

 - Open `po/list.pot` file.
 - Select your language and start translation.
 Remember to add your name and email in settings.
 - Save it in `po` directory.
 Turn off compilation to `.mo` files on save in settings.
 We dont need those.
-- Add your language in `po/LINGUAS` file separated by space.
-Example: `ru fr gr ...`
+- Add your language in `po/LINGUAS` file separated by new line.
 3. Test if you translation works:
 ```sh
 ./build-aux/run-flatpak.sh